obiwanjacobi/vst.net/docs/cli.md

 The following commands are available:

-- `publish` - This command is similar to the `dotnet` `publish`.
+- `publish` - This command is similar to the `dotnet` `publish` command.
 It gathers all dependencies of either a plugin (.dll) or a host (.exe) into one folder ready for deployment.

 More commands may be added later as the need arises.